PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/SizeChecker.md

 ## Program Description

-Talk with the NPC in Mesagoza to check boxes of Pokémon for ones that qualify for the Jumbo or Mini marks.
+Talk with NPCs to check boxes of Pokémon for ones that qualify for marks and/or ribbons.

+This is currently confirmed to work for:
+- Jumbo & Mini Marks from Size Checker in Mesagoza
+- Best Friends Ribbon from Friendship Checker in Cascarrafa
+- Effort Ribbon from Effort Value Checker in Levincia

 <img src="images/SizeCheckerJumbo.png">